smsync17/Translation/README.md

   Apply a program that reduces count due to words surrounding (phrases) Merge similar words and add up their counts
-  Apply translation to most common words and phrases
+  Apply translation to most common words and phrases Create a website using HTML, CSS AND JavaScript